getalp/Flaubert/README.md

 ### Word Sense Disambiguation
 #### Verb Sense Disambiguation
-The FrenchSemEval evaluation dataset is available at [this](http://www.llf.cnrs.fr/dataset/fse/) adress.
+The FrenchSemEval evaluation dataset is available at [this](http://www.llf.cnrs.fr/dataset/fse/) address.

 **Code coming soon**

 #### Noun Sense Disambiguation
-The French Word Sense Disambiguation dataset used in our experiments is publicly available and can be downloaded at [this](https://zenodo.org/record/3549806) adress.
+The French Word Sense Disambiguation dataset used in our experiments is publicly available and can be downloaded at [this](https://zenodo.org/record/3549806) address.

 **Code coming soon**